 We all know clients who need several reminders to pay up… four months after you delivered.
 Or those that always try to drive down your price, apparently not seeing the value of your services.
 There are also the micromanagers, who check on you and the project every single day.

 Any of this sound familiar?
-Well, let’s get rid of them.
-Focusing on your favourite clients helps your small business grow in the right direction and saves you the hassle of dealing with the bad kind:
+If these sorts of clients are causing you stress, let’s get rid of them.
+Focusing on your ideal clients helps your small business grow in the right direction and saves you the hassle of dealing with the “less ideal” kind!

 Step 1: What Makes Them Different?